juvian/warcraft-3-translating/README.md

 # Recommended Tools
 1. A lua language sintax checker.
 There are plugins for sublime and notepad++ that support this

+# Detailed Video Guide
+Magepowers has [a detailed video](https://www.youtube.com/watch?v=UVPjipvKxus) on the translation process using wcstrings.

 # Introduction
 A warcraft map is stored in a format called MPQ, which is like a zip that has a lot of files inside it.
 To be able to view these files, you can use MPQ Editor.
 Open MPQ Editor and click on open mpq: